-Nominations for the next elections must be submitted in the form, term and publicity stated in the Union's bylaws.
-In case no rules to this regard are established in the bylaws, applications must be submitted in writing to the secretary of the board between fifteen and two days prior to the date of the election.
+Nominations for the next elections must be submitted in the form for the term and publicity stated in the Union's bylaws.
+In case no rules in this regard are established in the bylaws, applications must be submitted in writing to the secretary of the board between fifteen and two days prior to the date of the election.